LindseyWeiskopf/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 * [Parks Properties](https://data.cityofnewyork.us/api/geospatial/rjaj-zgq7?method=export&format=Shapefile)
 * [Hydrography](https://data.cityofnewyork.us/api/geospatial/drh3-e2fd?method=export&format=Shapefile)

+NOTE: All three of the files above are shapefiles meaning that they contain geospacial vector data, primarily used for mapping and data interoperability.

 Once you've downloaded each of the three folders, you will have to extract the files from each folder (these folders are zipped because of their size).
-Extract **ALL** the files (from the three zipped folders) to the same folder (you could create a new folder for this exercise called "Arc_Lab_1", etc.).
+Extract **ALL** the files (from the three zipped folders) to the same folder (you could create a new folder for this exercise called "ADI_GIS_Workshop", etc.).
 Make sure all the files go into that same folder.
 Each of the three zipped folders contains 6-8 files, and these files need to stay together!!

 ![t1-1.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_01/t1_1.PNG)